Tutorial on the R Apply Family

 You end up with a line vector containing the sums of the values of each column.

-The output of the above code, a line vector, would have been given also if you summed along the lines of the matrix.
-This is just how R displays the result.
+The output of the above code, a line vector, would have also been given if you summed along the lines of the matrix.
+This is how R displays the result.

 A note for the following: in most cases, R can return a value even if the latter has not been specified, or more precisely the return value of the function has not been assigned to a variable.
 R simply returns the last object evaluated.
 In practice, however, when you want to check the return value and when you need to do further operations on those return values, it is best to assign the results of a given function to a variable explicitly.